 Hours of research later, I settled on Aquila Private Game Reserve.
-Mesmerized by the photos and the hotels’ recommendation, we booked an overnight stay with two safari drives.
+We were mesmerized by the photos and the hotels’ recommendation; we booked an overnight stay with two safari drives.
 Aquila is heavily advertised; it will come up first in most searches, and its website is spectacular.

 It cost us around 6,600 South African Rand or approximately $450, including a round trip transfer.
 This rate also included all meals.

-We arrive, and on check-in, I knew this was going to be shite.
+We arrived, and on check-in, I knew this was going to be shite.
 There was a massive line of people checking in, a massive range of people checking out.
 The entire lobby swarmed with people on a day trip.
 The vibe alone was that of a theme park.

 Regardless, we proceeded on, checked in, and went to our room.
 The room was nice, clean, and as pictured.
 Nothing spectacular but adequate.

 Then we went to grab a drink to await our afternoon safari drive.
 The pool is impressive, the first view is captivating, but I can see the safari cars bobbing through the vista on a closer look.
 Seriously, I have a feeling at this point that it is orchestrated and not wild.
 Still hopeful, we plod on.

 Aquila Private Game Reserve – Game Drive

 After a couple of relaxing drinks, we board the safari jeep and head out.
-I kid you not, ten minutes into this Cape Town safari, we were met with zebras and wildebeest.
+Ten minutes into this Cape Town safari, I kid you not, we were met with zebras and wildebeest.
 Oddly, they come running nothing wild about it at all.
 I am pissed off.
 Then, as we encounter more animals, it’s apparent that they are fed, and the food is all strategically placed behind a bush that lures the animals over.